blotspot/obsidian-markdown2html/README.md

 1. Saves the resulting HTML to the clipboard.

 > [!NOTE]
-> This plugin does generate a full HTML page and I don't intend to add that feature
+> This plugin doesn't generate a full HTML page and I don't intend to add that feature

 ## Tested on